NetplayTV/angular-greensock-draggable/README.md

 Otherwise, this component contains a throw effect (in beta version).
 To use it, set **'throw'** to true.

 The component provides some **callbacks**:
+- **postLink** (called after this controller's element and its children have been linked (transclude included).
+For more information, see https://docs.angularjs.org/guide/component)
 - **onPress**
 - **onDragStart**
 - **onDrag** (this callback returns also the delta dX, dY between the dragStart and the drag coordinates)